scottgeigel/stoplight.io/netlify/blog-posts/open-banking-regulation-and-api-design.md

 * For implementing PUT operations reuse the object and enforce mandatory properties as required.
 * For PATCH reuse the object so a client can send only properties that are changing (in the style of and possibly implementing [JSON Merge Patch](https://tools.ietf.org/html/rfc7386)).

-In the context of an OpenAPI specification this approach often manifests itself in the use of the allOf keyword.
+In the context of the OpenAPI Specification, this approach often manifests itself in the use of the allOf keyword.
 The example JSON Schema object below is taken from the UK Open Banking Event Notification API standard, which uses the `OBCallbackUrlData1` in a PUT operation to update a registered Callback URL.
 By applying this pattern we’d remove the `required` property from the object:

 ```
  OBCallbackUrlData1: